Symbol Invariant of Partition and the Construction: Applications

-This pairwise patten then continue.
+This pairwise rows then continue.
 If the partition has an odd number of rows, we draw the conclusion.
 If the partition has an even number of rows, then the last row is even.
-By using the formula (\ref{Lb2}), the contribution to symbol of the last row is
+By using formula(\ref{Lb2}), the contribution to symbol of the last row is

 which has no influence on the conclusion.